TL;DR: Four Lessons Learned From Making Customer Value Your Priority

 Rebecca Hamilton of the McDonough School of Business is a Professor of Marketing at Georgetown University and wrote about this in the article „Bridging Psychological Distance“.
 There is also good podcast with her dealing with that problem: „Psychological Distance is Product Management“.

 And how to avoid this effect?
-Test your ideas with real customers – even a simple prototype will help you avoiding this particular effect.
+Test your ideas with real customers – even a simple prototype will help you avoid this particular effect.
 (Of course, it does not hurt to invest more, see this prototype example built with Marvel.)

 Wrap up: Talk to customers only when you can show them at least a prototype.